barumau/pandunia/english/suffixes.md

 In Germanic languages this suffix is most often written -er but the vowel is actually a schwa sound.
 For example, English _baker_ and German _Bäcker_ sound almost like Pandunia's **bekar**.

+### -e

+**-e** is a usual noun ending in French, English and German.

 ### -i

 **-i** describes something that is similar to the root word.
 It comes from several sources.

+-i is similar in sound to the adjectival ending -y in English, f.ex. watery.

 In Arabic, Persian, Urdu and Hindi -ī is a very common suffix for deriving adjectives from nouns.
+For example _islāmī_ = Islamic, _insānī_ humane, _pakistānī_ Pakistani.

-It is close to both -y and -ic in English.
-In Japanese -i is a frequent adjectival suffix.
+In Japanese -i is a frequent adjectival suffix (of the so called i-adjectives).

+Also in Hungarian -i is a productive adjectival suffix, ex. _kéz_ = hand; _kézi_ = manual.

 ### -ia